 Mod.
-No. Date Description of Modifications 01 05/25/2016 • Extended the Submission Deadline for Concept Papers to June 1, 2016, see Cover page and Required Documents Checklist.
+No. Date Description of Modifications 01 5/25/2016 Extended the Submission Deadline for Concept Papers to June 1, 2016, see Cover page and Required Documents Checklist.
 02 7/26/2016 Inserted certain deadlines, including the deadlines for submitting questions and Full Applications.
 See Cover Page and Required Documents Checklist.
 Clarified information regarding source-to-use energy cost.
-See Section I.C of the FOA.
+See Section I.B of the FOA.
 Inserted information regarding source-to-use energy cost estimation for Full Applications.
-See Section I.F of the FOA.
+See Section I.E of the FOA.
 Inserted Responsiveness Criteria regarding source-to-use energy cost.
-See Section III.F.2 of the FOA.
+See Section III.C.2 of the FOA.
 Revised the following sections of the FOA to provide guidance on required application forms and the content and form of Full Applications and Replies to Reviewer Comments: Required Documents Checklist and Sections IV.D, IV.E, and IV.G of the FOA.
-Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-toa.energy.gov).
-Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V(A) a state 504 Section V.A.2 of the FOA.
-Inserted Chieffa that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.2 of the EQA Continents in Section V.A.S of the FOA.
-Clarified Program Policy Pactors to Include the 0.5.
-Manufacturing Plan under Relevance to ARPA-F Mission Advancement, see Section V B 1 of the EOA Inserted information on the anticipated appouncement and award dates, see Section V.C of the FOA.
+Applicants are strongly encouraged to use the templates provided on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
+Inserted criteria that ARPA-E will use to evaluate Full Applications, see Section V.A.2 of the FOA.
+Inserted criteria that ARPA-E will use to evaluate Replies to Reviewer Comments in Section V.A.3 of the FOA.
+Clarified Program Policy Factors to include the U.S. Manufacturing Plan under Relevance to ARPA-E Mission Advancement, see Section V.B.1 of the FOA.
+Inserted information on the anticipated announcement and award dates, see Section V.C of the FOA.
 Inserted information concerning Full Application Notifications, see Section VI.A.3 of the FOA.
-Inserted Administrative and National Policy Requirements, see Section VI.B of the FOA.
-Inserted Reporting Requirements, see Section VI.C of the FOA.
+Inserted Administrative and National Policy Requirements, see Section VI.B of the FOA. • Inserted Reporting Requirements, see Section VI.C of the FOA.
 Inserted Determination of Exceptional Circumstances (DEC) Requirement, see Section VIII.F of the FOA.